Reversible inhibition of sperm under guidance

 Reversible inhibition of sperm under guidance (RISUG), formerly referred to as the synthetic polymer styrene maleic anhydride (SMA), is the development name of a male contraceptive injection developed at IIT Kharagpur in India by the team of Dr. Sujoy K. Guha.

 RISUG has been patented in India, China, Bangladesh, and the United States.
-Phase III clinical trials were underway in India, and were slowed by insufficient volunteers.
+Phase III clinical trials in India were slowed by insufficient volunteers, and the results were published in 2023.